bonbon-rj/AutomaticAdjustThreshold/README.md

 # AutomaticAdjustThreshold
-Here provides an executable file that can automatically adjust the threshold
+Here provides a way to adjust the threshold automatically